 2. Accept the Permissions Request

 After you select the Identity provider, Codefresh requests permission to access your basic details (and for GIT providers to access your Git repositories).

 Don’t worry, Codefresh will not do anything without your explicit approval, so don’t be scared by the permissions shown in the request window.
 The permissions requested by Codefresh are needed in order to build and deploy your projects.

 This is the GitHub permissions window.
-Click the button labeled Authorize access to continue.
+Click the button labeled Authorize codefresh-io to continue.

 If you use Bitbucket the following permissions window will appear instead.
 Click the button labeled Grant access to continue.